Memory model

 • Value-semantic types are copied on assignment and passed by value: bool, char, i8..i128, u8..u128, isize/usize, f32/f64.

-• Reference-semantic types share their backing storage when cloned.
-The GC reclaims the backing when no root references it.
+• Reference-semantic types share their backing storage when copied; the runtime reclaims the backing when the last reference dies.
 This includes String, Vec<T>, [T], struct, enum, closures.

 & and &mut